oyvindstegard/autoterm/README.md

 A JavaScript webapp of a terminal emulator that runs on its own.
 It prints things, and pretends it is something special.
 Which it isn't.
 Sometimes it is funny.
-There is a user involved as well, but we do not know its identity.
+There is a user involved as well, but we do not know its identity, maybe it is the terminal itself.

 ## About the app